Loft Insulation Guide

 The right type depends on your loft's accessibility, whether you use it for storage, and your budget.
 Here are the main options available.

-Blanket / Roll Insulation
+Blanket / roll insulation

 Mineral wool rolls (such as glass wool or rock wool) are the most common and cost-effective option.
 Rolls are laid between the joists first, then a second layer is laid across the top to reach the recommended 270mm depth.